 Terms of employment

-On the Danish labor market, terms of employment and salaries are generally regulated in cooperation between trade unions and employer associations.
+On the Danish labour market, terms of employment and salaries are generally regulated in cooperation between trade unions and employer associations.
 Foreign workers and companies can also become members of the Danish organizations.

-Salaries in Denmark vary according to two things; your qualifications and whether you work in the public or private sector.
+Salaries in Denmark vary according to your qualifications and whether you work in the public or private sector.
 If you are employed by the public sector, it is likely that your salary will be determined by the agreement made by trade unions and employer associations.
-Employment conditions are generally regulated by various parties on the labor market.
 However, it is a growing trend that employees are able to negotiate other personal bonuses with their employer.

 Danish working hours